Breakfast for 11,000

 A before-school program in the Western Downs is serving brekky to country kids five days a week.

 Young brains need food for focus.
-With plenty of learning to be done for the kids at Tara Shire State College, a breakfast club is keeping students from K to 12 fuelled and ready to study and play through it’s Sustainable Healthy Food Program.
+With plenty of learning to be done for the kids at Tara Shire State College, a breakfast club is keeping students from K to 12 fuelled and ready to study and play through its Sustainable Healthy Food Program.

 Feeding 130 to 150 students every morning five days a week, the brekky club serves 11,000 meals a year and we’re not just talking about cereal and milk either.
 School Chef Mason and a crew of parent volunteers are serving up a menu of healthy hot breakfasts, fresh fruits, toast, the whole show.